mikhailstasyuk/obsidian-notes/music/Phrase.md

 	- The beginning must attract attention.
 	- Then the phrase evolves, either by carrying the opening [[motive]] to a local peak, or else by proposing a prominent motivic contrast.
 	- The phrase closes with some kind of punctuation.
+Development ideas:
+- Rising peaks in the melody
+- Accelerating